Azure/enterprise-azure-policy-as-code/Docs/ci-cd-github-actions.md

 We have revised our approach to GitHub Actions simplifying the process and make it easier to understand.
 The new approach is documented below and is included in the starter kit with v8.5 and later.

-The previous version is still available in the starter kit in folder `Legacy` and the [documentation is retained](#previous-cicd-workflow----legacy) after the documentation for the new approach.
+The previous version is still available in the starter kit in folder `Legacy` and the [documentation is retained](#legacy-github-cicd-workflows) at the end of this page.

 ## Setup in GitHub